 Outdoor education, when done well, is the best form of good teaching.
 However, outdoor education is, as we all know, under funded, under respected, and constantly under threat.
 If we’re being truthful, this is largely because most people think of canoe trip leaders as “not a real job,” and consider any type of nature-based field trip to be “extra-curricular.”
 While few would question the benefits of time spent in nature, many would question what, exactly, we mean when we say that our students are “learning with nature as co-teacher.”
 What does that mean beyond spooky sounding claims that can never be verified?
 If we believe in this work – if we believe in the transformative and necessary role of outdoor education for both well-lived human lives and for the flourishing of wild creatures and places on this planet – then it is time for outdoor educators to present a sophisticated, robust, intelligent theory: an explanation as to what it is that we do “out there” with our students.
 It is time, in other words, to stop playing continual defence and to mount an undeniable argument in favour of the case for outdoor education.
 For all those interested in educational change for a better world, join this workshop and be part of the discussion.
 While it may not be a technique you can take home and use with your students on Monday, this is important, long-term work.
 And if these discussions are not had at COEO conferences, then where will they be had?

-Guest Lecture, Queen's University Economics Department, Winter 2025
+Guest Lecture: Queen's University Economics Department, Winter 2025

 Hosted by: Queen's University